DirkMueller8/RowingHistory/READme.md

     12.07.2015,2:16.0,2500 m

-The pace in `mm:ss.f` are converted to Power (in Watt) by the following method:
+The pace in `mm:ss.f` is converted to Power (in Watt) by the following method:

 ```csharp
         internal double CalculatePower(TimeSpan time, double distance)